psytron/gameobject/README.md

 ## GameObject

-Hello.
-This lib is a small container for simplifying ui composition without using templating libraries.
+Simplify UI development using standard event bubbling, containment detection and special injection which eliminates need for any templating libraries.